 Notes

-- Piper Longum, also known as Pipli is an Indian Long Pepper that is the primary ingredient in Nihari.
-You just won't get that authentic taste without it in the mix so I highly recommend using it.
-It's available on Amazon.
+- Long Pepper - Also known as Piper Longum and Pippali, is an Indian Long Pepper that is the primary ingredient in Nihari.
+You just won't get that authentic taste without it in the mix so I highly recommend sourcing it from Amazon and using it.

-- The best meat to use is Beef Shank and when purchasing it you must buy the "Nalli" or bone with marrow as well.
+- Beef Shank - The best meat to use for the Nihari is bone-in Beef Shank.
+Make sure to buy and use marrow bones as well.
 This is what really gives the stew its rich flavor and a special trip to the butcher will be well worth your effort.

-- Serrano Chilies are the closest to the Pakistani chilies and my go-to when cooking all of my curries.
+- Serrano Chilies - The closest to the Pakistani chilies I grew up eating, these are my go-to when cooking all of my curries.
 I find that other chili varieties just don't give that authenticity of flavor to my food.
+If you find them too spicy, you can deseed them.

-- I use a coffee grinder as my spice grinder and find it grinds all my spices quickly and efficiently.
+- Spice grinder - I use a coffee grinder as my spice grinder and find that it grinds all my spices quickly and efficiently.

 - Preparing the slurry - Make sure to prepare the flour slurry with hot water to prevent the flour from clumping.